giantswarm/docs/src/content/tutorials/app-platform/create-catalog/index.md

       envPAT: ${{ secrets.PAT }}
 ```

-To configure the action you need to add a secret called `PAT` to the app's Git
-repository.
-This must contain a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-that has write permission to the app catalog git repository.
+To configure the action you need to add a secret called `PAT` to the app's `Git` repository.
+This must contain a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has write permission to the app catalog git repository.

-We recommend using [`dependabot`](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot) to keep the GitHub action up to date.
+The recommendation is to use [`dependabot`](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot) to keep the GitHub action up to date.

-## Register the catalog
+## Register the catalog {#register-the-catalog}

-To register the catalog with app platform you need to create a Catalog CR in the
-management cluster.
-This can be done using [kubectl gs template catalog]({{< relref "/vintage/use-the-api/kubectl-gs/template-catalog" >}}).
+To register the catalog with app platform you need to create a `Catalog` resource in the platform.
+This can be done using [`kubectl gs template catalog`]({{< relref "/vintage/use-the-api/kubectl-gs/template-catalog" >}}).

-For community catalogs the address should match the address used for the `helm repo add` command and is the location of the Helm `index.yaml`.
+For community catalogs the address should match the address used for the `helm repo add` command and is the location of the `Helm` `index.yaml`.

 When registering your own app catalog served using GitHub Pages the address is the same address as the GitHub Pages website.

-You should create the Catalog CR in the [organization]({{< relref "/overview/fleet-management/multi-tenancy/" >}}) namespace where the apps will be used.
+You should create the `Catalog` resource in the [organization]({{< relref "/overview/fleet-management/multi-tenancy/" >}}) namespace where the apps will be used.
 Or if it needs to be used in multiple organizations it can be created in the `default` namespace.

 ```nohighlight
 kubectl gs template catalog \